Skin Laser Treatments

 - Do not expect side-effect-free laser.

-No laser is free of side effects, free of sensation, or absolute in clearance.
+No laser is absolute in clearance.
 Recognised side effects include pigment change, mild scar risk, and partial-response patterns.
 Honest framing at consultation is part of the consent process.

 Skin Hub (parent)